dirkkelly/dirkkelly/content/about.md

 ## Fort Collins

-As of August I live in Fort Collins, this will be my home for the next year, with visits to Perth and New York whenever I need or am needed.

-## Perth

-I was born here, I promise you it's one of the most beautiful places I have been on this Earth.

-My family live here, they're a clan of caring, hard-working, intelligent, and opinionated people.
+Summer 2017 I moved to Fort Collins Colorado and it was one of the best decisions of my life.
+I love being surrounded by huge mountains, good people, and chill vibes.

+In only a month here I've made great friends, been on many bike rides (from [Poudre Trail]() [Tour De Fat](https://www.newbelgium.com/events/tour-de-fat)),

+Working remotely has resulted in huge improvements to my lifestyle, I'm healthier, happier, and more effective here.

 ## New York